Azure-GOT/Downloading-Files/Use Cases/Cross Region Azure Load Balancer.md

     <li>East Asia</li>
   </ul>
   <li><b>Tier</b> : Global</li>
-  <li>In the <b>Backend pool</b> select the Load Balancer that you created</li>
+  <li>In the <b>Backend pool</b> select the two Load Balancers that you created</li>
  </ul>

- From the overview page copy the public IP address and paste it in the web browser
+ From the overview page copy the public IP address and paste it in the web browser, you will be redirct to one of the VM.
+Now shut down the virtual machines and see the load balancer will redirect to another VM.